Terms and Conditions of Perseus Technologies GmbH

 Should it become necessary to make changes to the services provided by Perseus which result in a significant restriction of the agreed scope of services or a significant change to the agreed content of the services, which cannot reasonably be expected of the customer, the customer shall be entitled, without prejudice to any alternative or additional rights to which they may be entitled in such a case under these General Terms and Conditions, to terminate the relevant contractual relationship with immediate effect within one month of receiving the relevant notice of change, with effect from the date on which the change to the services takes effect.

-Perseus is entitled to amend or discontinue at any time any services it provides free of charge in addition to or as a supplement to the agreed services.
+Perseus is entitled to change or discontinue services that Perseus offers free of charge in addition to agreed services at any time.

 3.9